pandas-dev/pandas/doc/source/getting_started/basics.rst

 .. _R: https://www.r-project.org

-Row or Column-wise Function Application
+Row or column-wise function application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Arbitrary functions can be applied along the axes of a DataFrame